dikortis/LetsTalkETC/Episodes/Episode_15.md

-which means which means thinking about specifications it means thinking about trying to think how would I prove what what is the property that I want what is the security property that I want how would I prove it even if you don't actually prove it thinking about how
+which means which means thinking about specifications it means thinking about trying to think how would I prove what is the property that I want what is the security property that I want how would I prove it even if you don't actually prove it thinking about how